Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 While Pittsfield’s memory care costs are relatively close to the state average, they are on the higher end when compared to other types of senior living options in the area.
 However, they reflect the specialized care required for residents with memory impairment, making them a critical resource for families in need of dementia care.

-When trying to locate Alzheimer’s care facilities in Franklin, New Hampshire, you will come across Mountain Ridge Center, Genesis Healthcare as a wonderful and luxury dementia and memory care option that is situated at 7 Baldwin Street in 03235 zip code.
-It provides a total capacity of 86 dementia care units.
-Mountain Ridge Center, Genesis Healthcare provides services like custom meal plans, daily living assistance and physical, occupational and speech therapy.
-Its license # is 305075.
-Mountain Ridge Center, Genesis Healthcare provides memory care services not just to seniors in Franklin, but also to Merrimack county older adults.
+When searching for Alzheimer’s units in Concord, New Hampshire, you will come across Pleasant View Center, Genesis Healthcare as a wonderful and luxurious memory care option that is situated at 239 Pleasant Street in 03301 zip code.
+It provides a total capacity of 176 Alzheimer’s and memory care units.
+Pleasant View Center, Genesis Healthcare provides amenities such as monitoring of medications, daily living assistance and activities and programs that lower anxiety.
+Its license # is 305045.
+Pleasant View Center, Genesis Healthcare offers dementia care services not just to seniors in Concord, but also to Merrimack county older adults.

-Situated at 356 Main Street, inside 03257 zip code area in Merrimack county, Woodcrest Village offers assisted living and memory care to New London, NH seniors with dementia and offers amenities like custom meal plans, emergency call response system and special activities for Alzheimer’s patients.
-Woodcrest Village contains a total of 50 memory care units.
+Located at 356 Main Street, inside 03257 zip code area in Merrimack county, Woodcrest Village offers Alzheimer’s care to New London, NH seniors with Alzheimer’s and dementia and offers amenities like medication monitoring, a pet friendly environment and aid with dining and meal choices.
+Woodcrest Village provides a total of 50 Alzheimer’s and dementia units.
 Woodcrest Village is licensed to provide care, with license # 02614.

 Medicare generally does not cover the full cost of memory care services in Pittsfield, New Hampshire.
 Medicare is designed to provide health insurance for seniors and certain younger individuals with disabilities, but its coverage is limited to medical services and does not include long-term custodial care, such as memory care.
 However, there are specific situations where Medicare may provide partial assistance.
 For instance, if a Pittsfield resident requires skilled nursing care or therapy services while residing in a memory care facility, Medicare may cover these medical-related costs.
 It’s important for families in Pittsfield to carefully review Medicare benefits to understand what is and isn’t covered.